REKT369/mrr-solana/SPEC.md

 ## 1. Goals

-### 1. Minimal, universal primitive
+### Minimal, universal primitive

-Only the routing metadata lives on-chain so senders know how to reach you.
+MRR provides just enough on-chain state so senders know how to reach you off-chain:

+* Which public key to encrypt to
+* Which relay URI(s) to post ciphertext to
+* Optional human-readable handle
+* A bitfield for capabilities/feature flags

-### 2. One record per wallet
+### One record per wallet

-Each wallet controls a single deterministic PDA, easy to fetch and verify.
+Each wallet controls a single PDA, easy to fetch and verify.

-### 3. Key rotation
+### Key rotation support

-Support for a current inbox key and a previous one, to make rotation smooth.
+Wallets can rotate their encryption key while keeping the same owner / PDA.

-### 4. Interop-friendly
+### Interop-friendly

-Any encrypted messaging protocol can build on top:
+Any messaging protocol can build on top:

-* Wallet-to-wallet DM
+* Wallet-to-wallet encrypted DM
-* Email-like bridges
+* Email / DM bridges
-* App-level messaging
+* App-level inboxes
-* QR “send me a message” codes
+* “DM me” QR codes linked to your wallet

 ---

 ## 2. Non-Goals

-MRR does **not**:
+MRR deliberately does **not**:

 * Store messages or ciphertext
-* Provide inbox UI
+* Provide inbox or conversation UX
-* Solve spam or reputation
+* Provide spam protection or reputation
 * Define encryption schemes
-* Define message payload formats
+* Define message formats

 All of this is left to relays, wallets, and apps.